admason/Conversion-Programs/README.md

-# Conversion-Programs
+# Conversion of metrics
-A series of code designed to enable the user to convert measurements
+## A series of code for converting units of measurements.